+A portion of our revenues are billed in various foreign currencies.
+We are directly exposed to changes in foreign currency exchange rates through the translation of these revenues into U.S. dollars.
+For the year ended December 31, 2019, we estimate that a hypothetical 10% change in the value of various currencies to the U.S. dollar would result in a corresponding increase or decrease of approximately \$1,890 to pre-tax earnings.

-The expenses of our India subsidiary, which primarily consist of expenditures related to compensation and benefits, are paid using the Indian Rupee.
+The expenses of our Indian subsidiaries, which primarily consist of expenditures related to compensation and benefits, are paid using the Indian Rupee.
 We are directly exposed to changes in foreign currency exchange rates through the translation of these monthly expenditures into U.S. dollars.
-As of December 31, 2018, we estimate that a hypothetical 10% increase in the value of the Indian Rupee to the U.S. dollar would result in a decrease of approximately\$4,862 to pre-tax earnings and a hypothetical 10% decrease in the value of the Indian Rupee to the U.S. dollar would result in an increase of approximately \$3,978 to pre-tax earnings.
+For the year ended December 31, 2019, we estimate that a hypothetical 10% increase in the value of the Indian Rupee to the U.S. dollar would result in a decrease of approximately\$5,541 to pre-tax earnings and a hypothetical 10% decrease in the value of the Indian Rupee to the U.S. dollar would result in an increase of approximately\$4,534 to pre-tax earnings.

-The Company transacts business with entities which provide payment for services in foreign currencies.
-We are directly exposed to changes in foreign currency exchange rates through the translation of these revenues into U.S. dollars.
-As of December 31, 2018, we estimate that a hypothetical 10% increase in the value of these currencies to the U.S. dollar would result in a decrease of approximately \$2,228 to pre-tax earnings and a hypothetical 10% decrease in the value of these currencies to the U.S. dollar would result in an increase of approximately \$2,133 to pre-tax earnings.